oumad/FooocusPlus/fooocusplus_log.md

 * removed all __pycache__ and .pyc files from the FooocusPlus repository
 * in Beta2, updated the presets and Flux file selector to better support Flux models
 * in Beta2, restored the "Extreme" performance setting & increased the limit on displayed presets to 30
+* in Beta3, added support for Stable Diffusion 1.5 (SD1.5) base models

 # 0.9.5